syncfusion-content/jsp-docs/jsp/PivotGrid/Paging.md

 ## Pager

-Paging helps to improve the rendering performance of the PivotGrid control by dividing large amount of data into sections and displaying one section at a time.
-You can enable Paging option in PivotGrid by setting the `enablePaging` property to true.
-You can provide the page size and current page details for each axis in `pagerOptions` property.
+Paging helps to improve the rendering performance of the pivot grid control by dividing a large amount of data into several sections and displaying one section at a time.
+You can enable the paging option in the pivot grid by setting the `enablePaging` property to true.
+You can provide the page size and current page details for each axis in the `pagerOptions` property.

-You need to initialize the widget using **ejPivotPager** tag.
-Inside the **ejPivotPager** tag, the enumeration property mode needs to be set to **ej.PivotPager.Mode.Both** in-order to display both categorical pager and series pager.
-The other enumerations such as **ej.PivotPager.Mode.Categorical** and **ej.PivotPager.Mode.Series** will display only categorical pager and series pager respectively.
+You should initialize the widget using the **ejPivotPager** tag.
+In the **ejPivotPager** tag, the enumeration property mode should be set to **ej.PivotPager.Mode.Both** to display both categorical pager and series pager.
+The other enumerations such as **ej.PivotPager.Mode.Categorical** and **ej.PivotPager.Mode.Series** will display only the categorical pager and series pager respectively.

 {% highlight html %}